 Ubuntu 10.04 LTS:

-After a standard system update you need to reboot your computer to make
+After a standard system upgrade you need to restart any applications linked

 -------------- next part --------------